samrobbins85/se-docs/docs/Developer/getTraysInBay.md

 | `bay`      |   `string`    |  The bay you want info about|

 ## Output
-An array of the trays in the bay
+An array of the trays in the bay.